Skip to main content

 • Succeeded: The process succeeded.

-In Async Redux, these processes start when actions are dispatched, which means we need a way to know if an action is currently being processed, if it just failed, and eventually show an error.
+In Async Redux, these processes happen when actions are dispatched, which means we need a way to know if an action is currently being processed, if it succeeded, or if it just failed.

-Thankfully, this is very easy to do with Async Redux, by using the following store methods:
+Thankfully, this is very easy to do with Async Redux, by using the following methods:

 • isWaiting(actionType): Returns true if the given action type is currently being processed.